theWPValet/wordpress-at-scale-auto-update/README.md

 	* If discrepencies are found the script will fail and report the error to Slack
 10. Merge the multidev environment with the dev environment
 11. Deploy the dev environment to the test environment
-12. Deploy the test environment to the live environment
+12. Deploy the test environm	ent to the live environment
 13. Post a success message to Slack

 ## License ##